CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Migration example 2: rclone <a name="e2"></a>

-## A. Uploading data in Taito
+## A. Uploading data to Taito

 Rclone is the power user tool for Allas.
-It is good in cases where the data does not compress much and in cases where the data must be stored so that each file is stored as a separate object.
+It is good in cases where the data does not compress much or the data must be stored so that each file is stored as a separate object.

 !!! warning
     Rclone provides a fast and effective way to use Allas, but you should use it carefully as rclone operations can _overwrite_ and _remove_ data both in Allas and in the local disk environment without notifying or asking for confirmation.

 *    [Using Allas with rclone from Puhti and Taito](./using_allas/rclone.md)

-This example uses the same data as the previous case:  in my Taito $WRKDIR I have a sub directory:
-_genomes/zebrafish_  that contains eight files listed below:
+This example uses the same data as the previous case: in my Taito $WRKDIR, I have the sub directory _genomes/zebrafish_  that contains the eight files listed below:

 <pre><b>ls $WRKDIR/genomes/zebrafish</b>
 Danio_rerio.GRCz10.91.1.bt2  Danio_rerio.GRCz10.91.2.bt2
 Danio_rerio.GRCz10.91.3.bt2  Danio_rerio.GRCz10.91.4.bt2